 Markets are important in shaping the livelihoods of communities around the world.
 Understanding how markets work is essential for those who are engaged in inclusive and sustainable economic development.
 As such, livelihoods and markets development is a vast field with a number of approaches and actors operating simultaneously.
-This two-week certificate course will explore approaches that involve understanding the complexity of people’s livelihoods and the ‘market systems’ as well as solutions ranging from creating a more conducive and enabling environment, to an emphasis on trade and market access, small and micro-enterprise development, and innovations in climate smart/green technologies, and the application of various financial instruments.
+This three-week certificate course will explore approaches that involve understanding the complexity of people’s livelihoods and the ‘market systems’ as well as solutions ranging from creating a more conducive and enabling environment, to an emphasis on trade and market access, small and micro-enterprise development, and innovations in climate smart/green technologies, and the application of various financial instruments.

 Practical emphasis will be given to approaches relevant for the local context, including the value chain/market systems, social enterprises, youth engagement, and skills development, and promotion of equity, diversity, inclusion and justice.
 The program will combine in-depth deconstruction and explanation of key concepts, tools, and approaches with real-life illustrative examples as well as interactions with dynamic leaders and carefully selected field visits to help participants make economies more inclusive in their context.

 You will be able to:

 - understand the linkage between livelihoods, market, and community development and poverty reduction;

 - become familiar with the key terminology and concepts in this field, key frameworks, tools, and approaches, as well as the related challenges and emerging lessons;

 - learn how to practically apply these tools and methodologies to conduct market-systems/value-chain analysis and develop programs for strengthening inclusive economies; and

 - become connected with a growing professional network of peers from various organizations around the world working in this quickly changing field.

 - gain an understanding of relevant, contemporary tools, frameworks, and approaches in livelihoods development and market engagement;